$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: The Spin case

 There are equivariant diffeomorphisms

 and

-where the action on the left hand spaces is given by the product action and on the right hand spaces the action is induced by left multiplication on the first factor.
+where the action on the left hand spaces is given by the product action; and the action on the right hand spaces is induced by left multiplication on the first factor.

 Moreover, we can (non-equivariantly) identify

 and

 Composing these diffeomorphisms leads to the map